tobspr/RenderPipeline/Plugins/Scattering/Resources/HosekWilkieScattering/README.md

 compile the code (see below), and then run the program.
 The program will ask you for a turbidity and ground albedo, using `turbidity=3.0` and `groundAlbedo=0.1` is a good starting point.
-After the program generated the LUT, copy it over so that `Plugins/Scattering/Resources/HosekWilkieScattering/ScatteringLUT.png` exists.

 ### Compilation

 Just run `python update_module_builder.py`, after that you should see a `build.py`, run it with `python build.py` to generate the module.
+When the compilation succeeded, run `python generate_table.py` to generate the LUT.
+After that you can use the scattering method in the pipeline.

 ### License